jkey-67/spyglass/README.md

 ## The background of Spyglass

-DENCI-Spyglass is forked out from qt5 branch of [Crypta-Eve/spyglass](https://github.com/Crypta-Eve/spyglass)
+EVE-Spyglass is forked out from qt5 branch of [Crypta-Eve/spyglass](https://github.com/Crypta-Eve/spyglass)

 Spyglass is a project aimed at the continuation to the work done on the Vintel tool by [Xanthos](https://github.com/Xanthos-Eve) which can be found [Xanthos-Eve/vintel](https://github.com/Xanthos-Eve/vintel).